skyler120/sparsity-halo/README.md

 # Hierarchical Adaptive Lasso: Learning Sparse Neural Networks via Single Stage Training
-This repository accompanies the paper, Hierarchical Adaptive Lasso: Learning Sparse Neural Networks via Single Stage Training.
+This repository accompanies the paper, Hierarchical Adaptive Lasso: Learning Sparse Neural Networks via Single Stage Training (https://arxiv.org/abs/2008.10183).

 ## About the Repository
 In our paper we introduce HALO, a penalty with learnable parameters for sparsifying models (particularly deep neural networks).
-This repository contains the code necessary to replicate the experiments in Sections 4 and in the supplementary material and use HALO.
+This repository contains the code necessary to replicate the experiments in Sections 5 and in the supplementary material and use HALO.

 ## Setup and Requirements